Skip to content

 Nottingham Law School

-Peter Vaughan is a Senior Lecturer at Nottingham Law School, Nottingham Trent University and practising Chartered Trade Mark Attorney.
+Peter Vaughan is an Associate Professor at Nottingham Law School, Nottingham Trent University and practising Chartered Trade Mark Attorney at NLS Legal.

 Careers and employability